Statistics Explained

 Source: Eurostat (ilc_di03)

-Social transfers contributed PPS 5 602 per inhabitant to median disposable income
+Social transfers contributed 5 416 PPS per inhabitant to median disposable income

-Figure 2 shows the overall impact of social transfers on disposable income.
+Figure 1 shows the contribution of social transfers to disposable income.
 This information is split between transfers for pensions and other social transfers, for example, social security benefits and social assistance that aim to alleviate or reduce the risk of poverty.

 (PPS per inhabitant)